thepirat000/CachingFramework.Redis/README.md

 ```

 ### Context
-The `Context` class provides all the functionality divided into five categories, each of which is exposed as a property with the following names:
+The `RedisContext` class provides all the functionality divided into five categories, each of which is exposed as a property with the following names:
 - Cache
 - Collections
 - GeoSpatial